-7.32 To allow windfall Gypsy and Traveller sites to come forward in the District where they are necessary to meet the needs of Gypsy and Travellers, whilst ensuring that such sites are appropriately located and designed.
+7.33 To allow windfall Gypsy and Traveller sites to come forward in the District where they are necessary to meet the needs of Gypsy and Travellers, whilst ensuring that such sites are appropriately located and designed.

-- 7.33 The Council's strategy for meeting Gypsy and Traveller need is set out in SP3 Housing Growth.
-This states that the Council has identified a supply sufficient to meet anticipated needs over the plan period through existing planning permissions and vacant pitches and through sites listed in Policy H3.
-It is also recognised that there will be circumstances where planning applications will be submitted on sites not identified through the Local Plan, where specific needs cannot be met on the permitted or existing sites (or proposed intensification sites), and where windfall development may be permitted. - 7.34 A windfall policy enables the Council to deal with planning applications for traveller sites on a site-by-site basis, subject to individual circumstances and need.
-To this end, suitable sites, which are well-related to existing and proposed services and facilities and which would not adversely impact on a protected landscape (including internationally protected sites, AONBs or their settings, National Nature Reserves, SSSIs, ancient woodland, local wildlife sites and nature reserves), that may previously not have been identified, have the opportunity to come forward in the plan period. - 7.35 The impact of new traveller accommodation on existing communities and how well proposals can be integrated is however an important consideration in the determination of applications for traveller provision.
+7.34 The Council's strategy for meeting Gypsy and Traveller need is set out in SP3 Housing Growth.
+This states that the Council intends to meet most of the need through existing planning permissions, turnover on existing sites and vacant pitches and the intensification or expansion of existing sites.
+However, it is recognised that there will be circumstances where planning applications will be submitted on sites not identified through the Local Plan, where specific needs cannot be met on the identified sites, and where windfall development may be permitted in order to meet any potential residual need at the end of the plan period.

+7.35 A windfall policy enables the Council to deal with planning applications for traveller sites on a site-by-site basis, subject to individual circumstances and need.
+To this end, suitable sites, which are well-related to existing and proposed services and facilities and which would not adversely impact on a protected landscape (including internationally protected sites, AONBs or their settings, National Nature Reserves, SSSIs, Ancient Woodland, local wildlife sites and nature reserves), that may previously not have been identified, have the opportunity to come forward in the plan period.

+7.36 The impact of new traveller accommodation on existing communities and how well proposals can be integrated is however an important consideration in the determination of applications for traveller provision.
 New applications will therefore need to adhere to the criteria in Policy H4 to ensure that this impact is mitigated.